imagitama/derail-valley-random-events/README.md

 ## Creating your own obstacles

 Create a JSON file under `Dependencies/Obstacles` and define all of your obstacle parameters.
+See [Model.cs](./DerailValleyRandomEvents/Model.cs) for params.

 In Unity create any number of prefabs and place them in an [AssetBundle](https://docs.unity3d.com/6000.3/Documentation/Manual/AssetBundlesIntro.html) inside `Dependencies/AssetBundles`.
 The mod will randomly pick a prefab.